 Internal control and risk management systems connected with the financial reporting process

-Identification and assessment of risks related to financial reporting
+Identification and assessment of risks related to financial reporting and risk management

-Risks related to financial reporting are managed with the help of the Group’s accounting manual, financing policy, investment guideline, acquisition instructions and internal audit.
+The Group’s financial and financing management is responsible for identifying and assessing risks in relation to financial reporting.
+The processes and systems of financial reporting are developed and their effectiveness analysed continuously.
+Risks related to financial reporting are managed with the help of the Group’s accounting manual, financing and tax policy, investment guideline, acquisition instructions, control environment and internal audit.

-The Group CFO and the Investor Relations (IR) function are responsible for the publication and release of financial information and for the fulfilment of disclosure oblications concerning a listed company.
+The Group CFO and the Investor Relations (IR) function are responsible for the publication and release of financial information and for the fulfilment of disclosure obligations concerning a listed company.
 IR is also responsible for the planning and implementation of investor communications and for daily contact with investors and analysts.

 The aim of the company's Investor Relations is to support the appropriate valuation of the YIT share by providing all market parties with all essential information concerning YIT in a contiuous and consistent manner.

 Corporate Communications maintain YIT's communication policy, published on the Group's website, as well as the internal guidelines for external and financial communication.

 YIT’s business segments are responsible for the accuracy of the segment data presented in interim reports and financial statements.
 The Group’s accounting department is responsible for the accuracy and scope of the Group-level numerical data as well as their compliance with rules and regulations.
 The Audit Committee reviews information that is to be published and submits them for the Board of Directors’ approval.